 Christopher Cruz has served as a member of the board of directors of Shift4 Payments, Inc. since its formation, and as a member of the board of managers of Shift4 Payments, LLC since May 2016.
 Mr. Cruz is a Partner at Searchlight, which he joined in 2011.
 From 2008 to 2010, Mr. Cruz served on the investment team at Oaktree Capital Management, a global alternative investment management firm.
 Prior to that, Mr. Cruz was in the leveraged finance and restructuring group at UBS Investment Bank, from 2006 to 2008.
 Mr. Cruz has also served as a member of the board of directors of Sightline Payments and Flowbird Group.
 He holds a Bachelor of Arts in Honors Business Administration from the Richard Ivey School of Business at the University of Western Ontario.
-We believe Mr. Cruz is qualified to serve on our board of directors due to his extensive experience in finance and capital markets and his knowledge of our business in particular, gained through his services as a member of our board of managers.
+We believe Mr. Cruz is qualified to serve on our board of managers.

 Karen Roter Davis has served as a member of the board of directors of Shift4 Payments, Inc. since August 2021.
 Ms. Davis is a Managing Partner at Entrada Ventures, an early-stage venture capital firm investing in emerging, high growth business to business software and deep technology companies.
-Ms. Davis spent over a decade in various senior positions at Alphabet in her career - initially from 2003 to 2008 - serving as a Principal in their New Business Development group, and overseeing operations for the company's groundbreaking IPO in 2004.
+Ms. Davis spent over a decade in various senior positions at Alphabet in her career -- initially from 2003 to 2008 -- serving as a Principal in their New Business Development group, and overseeing operations for the company's groundbreaking IPO in 2004.
 More recently, in September 2016, Ms. Davis returned to Google as Director for mapping and local search strategy and business development by way of Alphabet's acquisition of Urban Engines, a geospatial analytics platform.
 Ms. Davis was Urban Engines' first business hire and helped establish foundational business development strategy, and operations functions in her role.
 From 2017 until February 2022 Ms. Davis was Director of Early Stage Projects at X (formerly Google X) where she provided strategic direction and oversight for a portfolio of early-stage technology ventures.
-She serves on the board of 360Learning S.A., where she is a member of the audit and M&A and finance committees, is a member of Lawrence Livermore National Laboratory's Carbon Impact Initiative committee, and previously served on the board of Innovyze, acquired by Autodesk, where she was chair of the audit committee and member of the compensation committee.
+She serves on the board of 360Learning S.A., where she is a member of the audit and M&A and finance committees, is a member of Livermore National Laboratory's Carbon Impact Initiative committee, and previously served on the board of Innovyze, acquired by Autodesk, where she was chair of the audit committee and member of the compensation committee.
 Ms. Davis earned her MBA from Kellogg School of Management at Northwestern University, her J.D. from Northwestern University School of Law, and her B.A. from Princeton University's School of Public & International Affairs.
 We believe Ms. Davis is qualified to serve on our Board of Directors due to her two decades of experience in the technology industry and her various senior leadership and advisory roles spanning startups to global corporations.